 W2W Magazine: Lee Mayer & his '68 Shelby Tribute

-Welcome to our online magazine featuring our series "Friends of Will2Win" where we showcase the bad ass cars of the people we are privileged to know.
+Welcome to the W2W online magazine featuring the series "Friends of Will2Win" where we showcase the bad ass cars of the people we are privileged to know.

-In our first issue ever we are going to introduce you to Lee Mayer from Denton, MD and his beautiful 1968 Shelby GT500KR tribute:
+In the first (and hopefully not only) issue ever I am honored to introduce you to my old man, Lee Mayer, and his beautiful 1968 Shelby GT500KR tribute:

 This car has been his project for more than 50 years.
 That's 50 years of modifications, upgrades, and tweaking to get it just right.
 As all of you car lovers out there know, it's a journey that you never truly finish, but it really is about the journey itself isn't it?